mrusse/Slsk-Upload-Stats-Tracker/README.md

 # Main stats menu
 NOTE: all usernames and data in these screenshots are either randomly generated or censored for privacy

-From the main menu you can see a variety of general stats such as your upload totals and top downloaders.
+From the main menu you can see a variety of general stats such as your upload totals and top users (by download size).

 ![main menu](https://i.imgur.com/S11LrMI.png)